Monkmitrad/tekkit-docker/README.md

 If you would like to save the world created by the server, ensure to run the container with the world directory saved to a named volume:
 `docker run -d -p 25565:25565 -p 25565:25565/udp -v tekkit-data:/minecraft/world cwadley/tekkit-docker:latest`

+## Note

+Due to an config error in the tekkit image you have to provide the corrected 'bspkrsCore.cgf' file for '/minecraft/config/bspkrsCore.cgf'